realazaber/codecademy-projects/README.md

-# codecademy-computer-science
+# codecademy-projects
-My solutions for projects on Codecademy Computer Science Path.
+My solutions for projects on Codecademy.